GokulArumugam/Covid_Data_Analaysis/README.md

   8) What is the Total Population Vs. Vaccinations?
   9) Finding out the Rolling people Vaccinated.
   10) What is the Percentage of Population that has recieved at least one Covid Vaccine

+**Tools used:**
+1. MS-Excel (For data validation and checking for data consistency)
+2. Microsoft SQL Server (For data cleaning and interpretation)
+3. Tableau (For creating dashboards)